Best No-Exam Life Insurance Companies in 2026

 - Quick snapshot: Offers accelerated underwriting for applicants up to age 65, with no medical exam required for coverage amounts up to $10 million.
 Available for both term and permanent policies.

 - Stand-out features: Exceptional financial strength ratings and one of the lowest customer complaint rates among major insurers.
-Ranked “best overall” by Investopedia.(3)
+Ranked “Best Overall” and “Best for High Coverage” by Investopedia.²

 - Best for: Applicants seeking high coverage amounts without a medical exam, or those who prefer the stability of a mutual company.